Called in 2009

 R v.
 GK – Arson with intent where defendant deliberately sought to also destroy victim’s static home and livestock

 R v.
 BB – Aggravated burglary involving a gang of males armed with knives keeping the homeowner captive

 R v.
-TG – Theft where defendant was a care worker who stole £65,000 from a 97 year old for whom he cared
+TG – Theft of £65,000 from a 97 year old for whom the defendant was a professional carer

 R v.
 AD – Importation of disguised firearms